 Based on this information, grants were distributed by June 30, 2020 to four groups of eligible students.
 Students received funds via a check mailed to their permanent address on file with the Registrar’s office.
 As of September 30, 1,374 CSB students have received CARES Act Grants funding, and 1,222 SJU students have received funding.
 See below for a link to the online application.

 - Group 1: Federal Pell Grant Recipients: The institutions distributed $800 grants to 689 Federal Pell Grant recipients at CSB and SJU who were enrolled in eligible programs during spring semester 2020 when the CARES Act was enacted.

 - Group 2: Students with a FAFSA EFC (expected family contribution) too high for a Pell Grant but within Minnesota State Grant eligibility received $600.
 495 students at the institutions received this funding.
 This includes students from outside of Minnesota who would quality for a state grant if they were a Minnesota resident.

 - Group 3: Other undergraduate and School of Theology FAFSA filers for 2019-20, which total 1,400 students between both schools, received $350.

-- Group 4: CSB and SJU will make the remaining CARES Act funds available via online application beginning immediately and extending until the funds are exhausted.
-Any eligible student may apply for a grant from the remaining funds (approximately $50,000 at CSB and $21,000 at SJU).
+- Group 4: CSB and SJU have made the remaining CARES Act funds available via online application.
+While Saint John’s CARES Act funds have been exhausted, any eligible CSB student may still apply for a grant from the remaining funds (approximately $31,000).
 These grants will range from approximately $400 to $1,200 based on 1) the amount requested and 2) demonstrated financial need as determined by a review of the student’s FAFSA.